Speaker Driver Simulation With Room Response

 Diffuse sound field curve represents the reflections and it is calculated from the sound power response and (diffuse) room gain.
 It is generated by scaling the sound power response with the room gain.

-Room gain at HF
+Room gain

 Level of a point source in a sound reflective space relative to free-field, assuming that reflections create a diffuse sound field (this assumption is valid above 1 kHz).
 In other words, this is the gain from diffuse sound field.
 Setting the room gain to 0 dB means that the speaker is in free-field (no reflections).